 Meet your Article 27 obligations with an annual subscription to our GDPR EU Representative service.
+Available either in 3 or 12-month contracts, this service is flexible to suit you.

-Under the GDPR, data controllers and processors that are based outside the EU but offer goods or services to, or monitor the behaviour of, data subjects in the EU must appoint a representative in an EU Member State where those data subjects are.
+Under the GDPR, data controllers and processors that are based outside the EU but offer goods or services to, or monitor the behaviour of, data subjects in the EU must appoint a representative in an EU member state where those data subjects are.

-The representative acts on your behalf in relation to your personal data processing activities, and acts as a local contact for data subjects and supervisory authorities.
+The EU representative acts on your behalf in relation to your personal data processing activities, and acts as a local contact for data subjects and supervisory authorities.

 The obligation to appoint a representative does not apply to: